Myanmar's President Thein Sein, a former general, may go down in history as the man who led "irreversible change".

 He has been welcomed cautiously onto the world stage, despite warnings from critics that many key tests remain for Myanmar's reform process.

-This warning was echoed in November 2014 by opposition leader Aung San Suu Kyi, who said that the pace of reform had stalled.'No dragon'
+This warning was echoed in November 2014 by opposition leader Aung San Suu Kyi, who said that the pace of reform had stalled.

 Born in a small village in the delta of the Irrawaddy river, in an area now known as Ngapudaw township, Thein Sein was from a humble background.
 His parents were farmers, he said.